Welfare in California: Healthy Families Program

 The Healthy Families Program (HFP) was the California implementation of the federal Children's Health Insurance Program (CHIP) that provided low-cost insurance that provides health, dental, and vision coverage to children who do not have insurance and do not qualify for no-cost Medi-Cal.
-As a result of the 2012–2013 budget deal, the HFP was discontinued and Medi-Cal requirements were lowered so that HFP patients would qualify for Medi-Cal.
+The HFP was discontinued and Medi-Cal requirements were lowered so that HFP patients would qualify for Medi-Cal.
 Nearly 900,000 children were moved from the HFP into Medi-Cal beginning in 2013.

 Medi-Cal Access Program

 The Medi-Cal Access Program (formerly known as the Access for Infants and Mothers Program) provides low-cost health insurance coverage to middle-income pregnant women who don't already have health insurance and whose income is too high to qualify for Medi-Cal.

 Indigent programs

 Since 1933, California law has required counties to provide relief to the poor, including health care services and general assistance.